 If your shares are held in a brokerage account or by a bank, broker, trustee, or other nominee, you are considered the "beneficial owner" of shares held in "street name".
 You should have received a voting instruction form with these proxy materials from that organization rather than from the Company.
 As a beneficial owner, you have the right to direct your broker or other nominee regarding how to vote the shares in your account by following such organization's voting instructions.
-If you are a beneficial owner and do not instruct your broker or nominee how to vote your shares, brokers and nominees can use their discretion to vote "uninstructed" shares with respect to Proposal No. 2 regarding the ratification of our independent registered public accounting firm; however, brokers and nominees do not have discretionary voting power to vote "uninstructed" shares with respect to Proposal Nos.
-1, 3, 4 or 5 (which is considered a "broker non-vote").
 A "broker non-vote" occurs when a broker or nominee holding shares for a beneficial owner cannot vote shares on a particular proposal because the beneficial owner did not provide voting instructions and the broker or nominee does not have discretionary voting power with respect to that matter (that is, the broker or nominee is not permitted to vote on the matter without shareholder instructions).

 Abstentions and broker non-votes are counted as shares present and entitled to vote for the purpose of determining a quorum.
-Abstentions will be counted towards the vote total for Proposal Nos.
-2, 3 and 4 and will have the same effect as AGAINST votes.
-An abstention for Proposal No. 5 will have no effect and not be counted.
+Abstentions will be counted towards the vote total for Proposal No. 2 and will have the same effect as AGAINST votes.
 "Broker non-votes" will not count as votes in favor of or against any of the stated proposals.

-If you return a signed and dated proxy card without marking any voting selections or providing different instructions on the proxy card, your shares will be voted at the meeting FOR the election of the four director nominees listed in Proposal No. 1, FOR the ratification of the appointment of our independent registered public accounting firm in Proposal No. 2, FOR the authorization of an additional 200,000 Common Shares for issuance under the Director Restricted Plan in Proposal No. 3, FOR the advisory approval of executive compensation in Proposal No. 4 and FOR 1 YEAR for the frequency of the executive compensation vote in Proposal No. 5.
+If you return a signed and dated proxy card without marking any voting selections or providing different instructions on the proxy card, your shares will be voted at the meeting FOR the election of the three director nominees listed in Proposal No. 1 and FOR the advisory approval of executive compensation in Proposal No. 2.
 With respect to any other business that may properly come before the Annual Meeting and be submitted to a vote of shareholders, proxies will be voted in accordance with the best judgment of the designated proxy holders.
 We do not know of any matters to be presented at the Annual Meeting other than those described in this proxy statement.

 The director nominees listed in Proposal No. 1 will be elected by a plurality of the votes of the shares present or represented by proxy at the Annual Meeting and entitled to vote on the election of directors.
-The four nominees receiving the most FOR votes will be elected.
+The three nominees receiving the most FOR votes will be elected.
 The proxy being provided enables a shareholder to vote FOR the election of the nominees proposed by the Board, or to "withhold" authority to vote for one or more of the nominees proposed.
 Brokers may vote shares on this proposal only if they have received voting instructions from the beneficial owners of the shares.
 Only shares that are voted in favor of a nominee will be counted towards that nominee's achievement of a plurality.
 Accordingly, "withhold" votes and "broker non-votes" will not have any effect on determining the outcome of this proposal.